-In this paper we set out to simulate the time-evolution of DO and Heinrich events for the period 50-30 ka BP using an intermediate complexity global climate model.
-We will compare the simulated variability with high-resolution paleoclimate reconstructions.
+In this paper we set out to simulate the time evolution of DO and Heinrich variability for the period 50-30 ka BP using an intermediate complexity global climate model.
+We will compare the simulated variability with high-resolution pale-oclimate reconstructions.
 The model simulation is based on the underlying assumption that the continuum of MIS3 climate variability on centennial to millennial timescales can be generated by a suitable North Atlantic freshwater forcing and the associated AMOC response.

 The paper is organized as follows: in Sect.
 2 the model and experimental setup are described.
 In Sect.
-3 we discuss the patterns of variability as well as the abruptness and timing of DO events.
-We also derive a common age scale, that allows for a better comparison between paleoproxy records and model simulations.
+3 we discuss the patterns of variability associated with DO cycles, the abruptness of stadial-interstadial transitions as well as the timing of Heinrich stadials.
+We also derive a common age scale that allows for a better comparison between paleoproxy records and model simulations.
 The paper concludes with a synthesis and discussion of the main results.